 Students follow specific curriculum plans for early entry law at the partner undergraduate institution.
 Interested students are encouraged to contact the appropriate advisor early in their undergraduate careers.
 Students must obtain approval for early entry from their undergraduate institution prior to submitting a law application.

 Students complete all application requirements for the school of law by April 1st of their junior year.

-Applications for Fall 2019 will be reviewed under one of two application review processes.*
+Applications will be reviewed under one of two application review processes.*

 1. Early Automatic Admissions Process: Students who meet the Early Automatic Admission criteria will be automatically admitted to the University of Baltimore School of Law.
 The criteria are

 Have a cumulative cross-institutional grade point average of 3.5 or better as computed by the Law School Admissions Council Credential Assembly Service and have an LSAT score of 150 or higher or,

 Have a cumulative cross-institutional grade point average of 3.0 or better as computed by the Law School Admissions Council Credential Assembly Service and have an LSAT score of 154 or higher.

 Any applicant with an affirmative answer to one of the character and fitness questions on the law school application will not receive automatic admissions.
 Instead, their application will be reviewed under the existing rolling admissions process.